Amiri83/zabbix_kannel/README.md

 What you'll need:

 1. Curl
-2. Kannel ( setuped and integarted with your SMSC)
+2. Kannel ( setup and integrated with your SMSC)
 3. send_sms.sh

 ```